Oscar-Santos/OpenAI_ChatBot/README.md

 - If these commands return the version numbers, it means Node.js and npm are installed.
 If not, you will need to install them from the official Node.js website [Node](https://nodejs.org).

-- After this, cd into the backend folder and run `node server.js`
+- After this, in your second terminal cd into the backend folder and run `node server.js`
 - if you get this error:

 <img width="1028" alt="Screen Shot 2023-10-30 at 12 34 47 PM" src="https://github.com/Oscar-Santos/OpenAI_ChatBot/assets/83252572/e90a21e0-5744-45bc-91c0-c0940f64a419">